Our Church Constitution

 b.
 Board of Trustees

 c.
 Music Committee

 All officers shall assume office at the beginning of the fiscal year of the church.
-Officers elected to till a vacancy shall assume office immediately upon election and shall serve the remainder of that term.
+Officers elected to fill a vacancy shall assume office immediately upon election and shall serve the remainder of that term.

 As the first meeting of the year each board and committee shall elect a chairman and a secretary and shall establish a regular time of meeting.

-The resignation of officers should be in writing to the church, and be effective on the date specified in the resignation.
+The resignation of officers should be in writing to the church and be effective on the date specified in the resignation.

 Article IV - DUTIES AND LENGTH OF TERM OF OFFICE

 The Pastor shall preach the Gospel, administer the ordinances, watch over his membership, promote the spiritual interests of the church, and organize and develop its strengths for the best possible service.
 He shall be an ex officio member of all Boards and Committees of the church.
 He shall serve as moderator and shall preside at all business meetings of the church.
 In the absence of the pastor, the Chairman of the Board of Deacons, or a deacon appointed by the chairman, shall serve as moderator.